Radio Yerevan joke: Themes

 The common feature of Radio Yerevan jokes is presenting a rather provocative or absurd question, followed by a witty answer.
 Armenian Radio jokes are diverse in their topics.
 There are, however, some similarities.
 More than half of Russian jokes start with "May" or "Can" questions, which are in general not Rhetorical.
 When asked about suggested conduct, "Should" is often used at the beginning, as in "Should a Communist pay party dues from a bribe?"
 (Answer: If they are honest, they should.)
 Answers are varied but even in a seemingly innocuous question, Radio Yerevan will generally find a risqué answer with an either political or sexual subtext.
-For a political example, Radio Yerevan defined a string quartet as the "Moscow's symphonic orchestra as it returns from a concert tour abroad", a snide remark referring to highly educated Soviet citizens migrating to the West.
+For a political example, Radio Yerevan defined a string quartet as the "Moscow's symphonic orchestra as it returns from a concert tour abroad", a snide remark referring to highly educated Soviet citizens defecting to the West.

 In fact, many Radio Yerevan jokes are political in nature.
 In these cases, the radio conveys the opinion of a typical Soviet man cynical of the Soviet government.
 They are a veiled criticism or satire on poor quality of life that is at odds with assurances from the propaganda apparatus.
 The jokes will sometimes mock Communist propaganda clichés, as in agreeing that the United States are on the edge of the precipice, but "the Soviets are a step ahead of them".
 These jokes will also make puns of the lack of civil liberties.
 The answer will often seemingly agree with the listener at first but then also introduce the "but" that completely turns the initial answer on its head.
 For example:

 Listener: Is it true that socialism is the shining example of the golden age?

 Radio Yerevan: Indeed, but all that glitters is not gold.